 The guide will equally apply to all lawns, whether newly constructed or old established turf, and should be seen as a general outline of the tasks and materials required.
-All of these are covered in detail elsewhere on our site, and in the shortly to be completed LawnsForYou e-book.
+All of these are covered in detail elsewhere on our site.

 You’ll want to create your own bespoke lawn care schedule depending on location and conditions, but this will provide you a great start.

 The very wet weather over the past few years has led to a huge explosion in the moss population as moss just loves damp conditions and will thrive when the grass is growing very slowly over the Winter months.

 Moss is best controlled in turf by applying iron.
 There are a lot of different forms of iron which can be used, but over the colder Winter months sulphate of iron is the most effective.
 November and February are ideal for applying dressings of iron sulphate at 15 grammes per sq metre to knock back the moss before the onset of Spring, as this allows the grass to fill in the resultant gaps very quickly when the ground warms up.

 This is easiest to apply dissolved in water, then applied with a knapsack or watering can.
 If applying dry, best to mix with dry sand at a ratio of 4 to 1 sand/iron, as that makes it much easier to get a good even coverage.
 So 60 gram sand, 15 gram iron, per square meter.
 Get iron/sand here.
 Note here, if buying a ready made lawn sand, you would need to double the recommended application rate to get the same effect.

 A word of caution, do not scarify to remove the moss at this stage as exposing the grass crowns to frost or cold winds can damage or even kill the grass.